CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

    ![Picture 1](../Media/secure15.png)

-1. Navigate to the **Environment** Details tab and copy the VM Username and VM Password which is listed under **Resource Group: WIN-1**.
+1. Navigate to the **Environment** tab above lab guide and copy the VM Username and VM Password which is listed under **Resource Group: WIN-1**.

    ![Picture 1](../Media/ee19.png)